'Buffy the Vampire Slayer' stars thank fans on 20th anniversary

 "Buffy the Vampire Slayer" reminded me, a hard-core fan, that being a weirdo outcast can be cool, and that even if you're not the most popular kid in school you can still find your own Scooby Gang to hang out with.
 The only difference being my high school wasn't built on top of the Hellmouth.

-Here's a collection of some of the cast and crew of "Buffy the Vampire Slayer" saying thanks for 20 years of "Grrrr, Arrrghh."
+Here's a collection of some of the cast and crew of "Buffy the Vampire Slayer" saying thanks for 20 years of "grrrr, arrrghh."

-Joss Whedon (series showrunner and creator)
+Joss Whedon (showrunner and creator)

 Sarah Michelle Gellar (Buffy)